karthik25/SimpleRules/ReadMe.md

 ### Multiple Validation Rules

-Needless to say, you can decorate a property with multiple rule attributes in order to validate it against a number of other properties.
+You can also decorate a property with multiple rule attributes in order to validate it against a number of other properties.
 A sample is shown below:

 ```csharp
 public class Student